osmosis-labs/transmuter/contracts/transmuter/README.md

 # Transmuter

-A CosmWasm contract to enable 1-direction 1:1 conversion of one asset to another.
+A CosmWasm contract to enable 1-direction X:Y conversion of one asset to another.